 Finding somewhere to bed down is rarely a problem, even in the smallest of places.
 However, on the east coast it’s a good idea to book ahead for Christmas, January and the Easter holidays, as well as for long weekends, especially when big sporting events are held.

 The term “hotel” in Australia means a pub or bar.
 They were once legally required to provide somewhere for customers to sleep off a skinful and most still provide accommodation.
-They’re usually cheap and sometimes even cheerful, though because these are still primarily places to drink, can be loud – a case of if you can’t sleep through ’em, join ’em, perhaps.
+They’re usually cheap and sometimes even cheerful, though because these are still primarily places to drink, a hotel stay can be loud – a case of if you can’t sleep through ’em, join ’em, perhaps.

 The flip side of this is that many places that would call themselves hotels in any other country instead call themselves motels, resorts, “private hotels” (in the cities), or boutique hotels.
 There are also a growing number of B&Bs and farmstays.

-Australia caters extremely well for travellers, with a huge array of excellent hostels and “backpackers’”, and caravan parks that offer accommodation in the form of permanent on-site vans and cabins or chalets, as well as campervan facilities and tent spaces.
+Australia caters extremely well for budget travellers, with a huge array of excellent hostels for backpackers (old and young) and caravan parks that offer accommodation as permanent on-site vans and cabins or chalets, as well as campervan facilities and tent spaces.
 In general, city accommodation is more expensive than rural, and prices in Perth and Western Australia mining towns are noticeably steeper, powered northwards by the state’s mining boom.